hexafluoride/quorum/docs/Quorum Specification Document Working Draft.md

 either orphans(contained at the root of the virtual tree of boards and board groups) or parented by another board group.

-### Thread creation

-Threads are created and appended to boards.
-The interface that allows for thread creation is virtually identical to that of post creation, with the exception that the newly created post is used as the opening post of the thread to be created.
-Thread creation can be restricted to certain user roles on a per-board basis.

-### Post creation

-Posts are appended to threads.
-The interface for post creation lets users use different markup languages, such as Markdown or BBcode.
-Post creation can be restricted using traditional access control paradigms, with the addition of thread owners also being able to restrict certain users from posting in their threads.

 Permissions
 -----------